FunAudioLLM/CosyVoice/README.md

 - [ ] TBD

-    - [ ] 25hz llama based llm model which supports lora finetune
-    - [ ] Support more instruction mode
+    - [ ] CosyVoice2-0.5B bistream inference support
-    - [ ] Music generation
+    - [ ] CosyVoice2-0.5B training and finetune recipie
     - [ ] CosyVoice-500M trained with more multi-lingual data
     - [ ] More...